Artist Collectives, Centers, Cooperatives

-This information was first featured in the Creative Copy.
+This information was featured in the first edition of Creative Copy, a service of the Wisconsin Arts Board.

-Connectivity is important for artists, so we’ve gathered artist collectives and cooperatives in different regions of the state, as well as Wisconsin-wide/Midwest organizations.
-Please see below, and if you know of an organization that we missed, send a message to vivienne.timchenko@wisconsin.gov!
+Connectivity is important for artists, so we’ve gathered artist collectives, cooperatives, and centers in different regions of the state, as well as Wisconsin-wide/Midwest organizations.

 Wisconsin-Wide / Midwest Organizations